 5.2.1 Rates and Payments

 a) Schedule of Rates.
-The rates for the Covered California for Small Business plan year 2016 are set forth in Attachment 10 (“Monthly Rates - Covered California for Small Business”).
+The rates for the Covered California for Small Business Plan Year 2017 are set forth in Attachment 10 (“Monthly Rates - Covered California for Small Business”).
 The parties acknowledge and agree that the premium rates for Covered California for Small Business are actuarially determined to assure that premium revenues and cost sharing contributions will provide the total dollar amount necessary to support (i) the provision of Covered Services by Contractor through its QHPs, (ii) administrative expenses and reasonable reserves by Contractor to meet the requirements outlined in this Agreement and in accordance with applicable laws, rules and regulations, and (iii) the Contractor’s payment of the Participation Fee to the Exchange.
-The Participation Fee payable with respect to Enrollees in Covered California for Small Business includes a fee specified by the Exchange as necessary to support payment of agent and general agent commissions, (set at $18.60 per member per month for 2016).
+The Participation Fee payable with respect to Enrollees in Covered California for Small Business includes a fee specified by the Exchange as necessary to support payment of Agent and General Agent commissions, (set at $TBD percent of premium paid by each enrollee for 2017).
 Contractor acknowledges and agrees that any Participation Fees due to the Exchange from Contractor shall be withheld by the Exchange before passing through any premium payments received by the Exchange from Employers and Employees to Contractor in accordance with paragraph (d) of this Section 5.2.1.

 b) Updates.
 The Monthly Rates shall be established in accordance with the procedures set forth at Section 3.5 and in Attachment 11 (“Rate Updates - Covered California for Small Business”).
 The Exchange may authorize an update of rates no more frequently than on a quarterly basis in the Covered California for Small Business in accordance with requirements and update schedules to be determined by the Exchange.

 c) Rate Determinations.
 Rates will be determined by the Exchange in accordance with applicable laws, rules and regulations.
 Rates for Employers and all covered Employees will be determined by the ZIP Code of the Employer’s primary business address.
 Rates for an Employer and all covered Employees will be determined and frozen at initial enrollment, or upon renewal, for twelve (12) months, until the next group renewal.
-Rates for all Employees including new Employees or Employees with qualifying events during the Employer plan year will be determined by the prevailing rates at group enrollment.
+Rates for all Employees including new Employees or Employees with qualifying events during the Employer Plan Year will be determined by the prevailing rates at group enrollment.

 d) Collection and Remittance.
-The Exchange agrees to perform collection and aggregation of monthly premiums with respect to Contractor’s QHPs in the small business exchange and will remit said premiums, net of (i) Participation Fees payable to the Exchange and (ii) the fee associated with agent commissions paid by the Exchange pursuant to Section 2.3.6.
+The Exchange agrees to perform collection and aggregation of monthly premiums with respect to Contractor’s QHPs in the small business exchange and will remit said premiums, net of (i) Participation Fees payable to the Exchange and (ii) the fee associated with Agent commissions paid by the Exchange pursuant to Section 2.3.6.

 e) The Exchange’s collection of premiums and remittance of net amounts to Contractor as described in this Section shall be made on a monthly basis.